DreamCoder123/All-Interview-Question/README.md

 This is the most powerful advice surrounds a join point such as a method invocation.
 To use this, use @Around annotation.

+29. What is Spring AOP Proxy pattern?
+A proxy pattern is a well-used design pattern where a proxy is an object that looks like another object but adds special functionality to it behind the scenes.
+Spring AOP follows proxy-based pattern and this is created by the AOP framework to implement the aspect contracts in runtime.
+The standard JDK dynamic proxies are default AOP proxies that enables any interface(s) to be proxied.
+Spring AOP can also use CGLIB proxies that are required to proxy classes, rather than interfaces.
+In case a business object does not implement an interface, then CGLIB proxies are used by default.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features